 The 3D Printing Doctor Who project officially started in 2017 when I was attempting to build the interior workings of a spring-loaded Auton hand (as one so often does), and learned from a fellow Doctor Who fan that our local library had a free 3D printer that I could use in conjunction with TinkerCAD to design my own printable models out of simple geometric shapes.
 As I wan't having much luck trying to carve the stupid thing out of wood, I decided to give it a shot.

 In the process of building the hand, I also set about creating my first two figures, Alpha Centauri and a Quark, which came together remarkably easily.
 Prototyping was another matter.
-I was getting rather tired of running out to the library every weekend in the hopes that their printer was avaialble, and reasoned that since I wasn't spending as much on Doctor Who figures anymore (Character Options hadn't released anything new in the 5" range since the 11th Doctor came out), if I bought my own printer and could make at least 10 more figures, it would be more or less equal to the same price I'd pay if I'd bought them from Character Options, with the added benefit of being able to pick and choose what figures I wanted myself.
+I was getting rather tired of running out to the library every weekend in the hopes that their printer was available, and reasoned that since I wasn't spending as much on Doctor Who figures anymore (Character Options hadn't released anything new in the 5" range since the 11th Doctor came out), if I bought my own printer and could make at least 10 more figures, it would be more or less equal to what I'd pay if I'd bought them from Character Options, with the added benefit of being able to pick and choose which figures I wanted myself.

 I decided to invest in my first home printer, a Monoprice Maker Select Plus, which is a standard 100 micron resolution mid-ranged 3D printer that retails for about $399 or $279 depending on whether you buy open box or not.